mawillcockson/mw_url_shortener/docs/plan.md

 ## Plan

 - complete local client
+  - client configuration should be able to be specified through a config file, or on the command line
+  - the cli should be the same, whether working on a local database, or with a remote API
+  - the client should create confirm before creating a database, if the file doesn't exist
+    if the file does exist, and it's not a readable database, an error should be displayed
 - add a server implementing an API
 - either automatically (e.g. apistar) or manually add a remote interface to mimic the database interface